etc/nesta-plugin-maldini/README.md

 ### Known Issues ###

 - Convert single dashes to endashes in `pages` field.
-- Better treatment of cases where a bibliography contains an author with multiple publications in a single year.
-Default behaviour should be to incrementally append a lowercase letter to the `year` field (Author, 2001a; Author, 2001b).
+- Better treatment of cases where a bibliography contains an author with the same last name has multiple publications in a single year.
+Default behaviour should be to incrementally append a lowercase letter to the `year` field (Name, 2001a; Name, 2001b).
-- Reference list should be sorted alphabetically by default.

 ### Wishlist ###

+- Create [BibDesk][bibdesk] template for copying entries as Maldini citations.
+- Allow bibliography file to be specified in custom Nesta metadata.
-- Generate HTML marked up with identifiers to permit customised styling of citations and (especially) reference lists.
+- Generate HTML marked up with identifiers to permit:
+  - Customised styling of citations and (especially) reference lists.
+  - Hyperlinks to references.
 - Find a way to embed citations directly in Markdown pages, perhaps by totally re-engineering everything to utilise the [citation processing][citepandoc] implemented by [Pandoc][pandoc].
 - Provide methods for citing page or section numbers, modeled on [biblatex][biblatex] syntax.
 - Provide methods for simultaneously citing multiple entries.